vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The twelve primordial liṅgas on the other hand are enumerated in such a way that they may be seen as forming a pattern, some sort of circuit around the Avimuktaks.etra, i.e. around the Avimukteśvara sanctuary (Figure 12).
 18

-atra hi jantoh. prāṇes.utkrama ¯ māṇes.u rudrah. tārakam. brahma vyācas.t.e, yenāsāv amr.tī bh¯utvā moks.ī bhavati (JābU 1).
+atra hi jantoh. prāṇes.utkrama ¯ māṇes.u rudrah. tārakam. brahma vyācas.t.e, yenāsāv amr.tī bhūtvā moks.ī bhavati (JābU 1).

-Cf. also K¯uP 1.29.59:
+Cf. also KūP 1.29.59:

 yatra sāks.ān mahādevo dehānte svayam īśvarah. |